Introduction

 Best For

-- Local and regional businesses testing influencer marketing for the first time
+- Local and regional businesses testing creator partnerships for the first time.

 Standout Features

-- Centralized influencer CRM with notes, tags, and collaboration history
+- Centralized creator CRM with notes, tags, and collaboration history.

 Pricing